Hasan ibn Ali: Literature

 Persian literature about Hasan can be divided into two categories: historical and mystical.
 Historical literature includes Hasan's life, imamate, his peace with Mu'awiya, and his death.
 Mystical literature showcases his virtues and his prominent position in Shia spirituality.
 Hasan's life has been the subject of poetry from Sanai to the present.
 The themes are his virtues, Muhammad's admiration of him, and his suffering and death.
 Poets include Sanai (Hadiqat al Haqiqa), Attar of Nishapur, Ghavami Razi, Rumi, 'Ala' al-Dawla Simnani, Ibn Yamin, Khwaju Kermani, Salman Savoji, Hazin Lahiji, Naziri Neyshabouri, Vesal Shirazi, and Adib al-Malak Farahani.

 Television

-The series Loneliest Leader, directed in 1996 by Mehdi Fakhimzadeh, narrates Hasan's life, his peace with Mu'awiya I, and the condition of the Islamic community after his assassination.
-The events leading up to Hasan's peace and his attempted assassination in al-Mada'in are also mentioned in the series Mokhtarnameh by Davood Mirbagheri.
+The series Loneliest Leader, directed in 1996 by Mehdi Fakhimzadeh, narrates Hasan's life, his peace with Mu'awiya, and the condition of the Islamic community after his assassination.
+The events leading up to Hasan's peace and his attempted assassination in al-Mada'in are also mentioned in the famous Iranian TV series Mokhtarnameh by Davood Mirbagheri.
+The series is one of the most well-received Iranian TV series worldwide, and it is aired on national TV every Muharram month., gaining an international audience through dubbed and subtitled versions.
 Muawiya I, Hasan and Husayn is an Arab series about Hasan and Husayn which has been criticized as anti-Shia.